EvilBytecode/GoDefender/README.md

 - **Username Check**: Verifies if the current user is a default virtualization user.
 - **Recent User Activity**: Checks user activity; if there are fewer than 20 files, it exits.
 - **USB Mount**: Checks if a USB was ever plugged into the computer before.
+- **VM Artifacts**: Identifies artifacts left behind by virtual machines (VMs), which can indicate the presence of a VM environment.
+- **Parallels Check**: Detects Parallels Desktop, a popular virtualization software for macOS, used to run Windows and other guest operating systems.
+- **QEMU Detection**: Identifies the presence of QEMU, an open-source machine emulator and virtualizer, which may indicate virtual machine detection.
+- **Patching Dll**: Taking Advantage of Binary Image Signature Mitigation Policy to prevent injecting Non-Microsoft Binaries.

 ### Anti-Debug